Survey of Financial Security (SFS)

-Data release – planned for December 2013
+Data release - December 7, 2017

 The SFS provides a comprehensive picture of the net worth of Canadians.
 Information is collected on the value of all major financial and non-financial assets and on the money owing on mortgages, vehicles, credit cards, student loans and other debts.
 A family's net worth can be thought of as the amount of money they would be left with if they sold all of their assets and paid off all of their debts.

 The survey data are used by government departments to help formulate policy, the private sector and by individuals and families to compare their wealth with those of similar types of families.

 Collection period: Starting in 2012, the collection period lasts 3 months, from beginning of September to beginning of December.

 - Household assets, debts and wealth

 - Income, pensions, spending and wealth

 Data sources and methodology

 The target population for the SFS is families across the ten provinces of Canada.